ivangfr/springboot-keycloak-openldap/README.md

 ### Running a script

-- In a terminal, make sure you are inside `springboot-keycloak-openldap` root folder.
+- In a terminal, make sure you are inside the `springboot-keycloak-openldap` root folder.

 - Run the script below to configure `Keycloak` for `simple-service` application:
   ```